Classical and quantum gravity with fractional operators: Gravity with fractional derivatives

 Adding a matter action $S_{\rm m}$ to \Eq{actg0} and applying equations \Eq{lecide} and \Eq{Omn2}, since \be \frac{1}{\sqrt{|g|}}\de(\sqrt{|g|}\cR)\stackrel{\textrm{ \Eq{desg}}}{=} \de g^{\mu\nu}\left(\cR_{\mu\nu}-\frac12\,g_{\mu\nu}\cR\right)+g^{\mu\nu}\de\cR_{\mu\nu}\,, \ee one obtains the fractional Einstein equations \be R_{\mu\nu}^{(\g)}-\frac12 g_{\mu\nu}R^{(\g)}+\Lambda g_{\mu\nu}+\cO_{\mu\nu}=\k^2T_{\mu\nu}\,, \ee where \be T_{\mu\nu}:=-\frac{2}{\sqrt{|g|}}\frac{\de S_{\rm m}}{\de g^{\mu\nu}} \ee is the matter energy-momentum tensor.

 Taken as a physical theory, $T[\p^\g]$ would be such that $\g=1-\ve\lesssim 1$ in order to respect all gravitational phenomenology without violating any experimental constraint.
-However, as we had occasion to say, we have no theoretical reason justifying such a fine tuning of a $\g$ very close to, but different from, one.
+However, we have no theoretical reason justifying such a fine tuning of a $\g$ very close to, but different from, one.
 Therefore, we regard \Eq{actg0} as a starting point to understand the next theories rather than a physical model by itself.